 Microplastics ban: what rules apply now?

-The ban already applies to some products, such as loose plastic glitter and products with microbeads.
-Between now and 2035, the ban will expand to apply to more than 10 types of products containing microplastics.
-For example, rinse-off beauty products such as shampoo will also be banned from containing other forms of microplastics from 17 October 2027.
+The ban already applies to some products.
+Between now and 2035, the ban will be expanded to include more products.
+For example, from 17 October 2027 microplastics will be banned in rinse-off beauty products, such as shampoo.
 Detergents, cleaning products, fertiliser products, and microplastics used in agriculture and horticulture will follow in 2028.

 Timeline ban on microplastics